 PMS is Different for Each Woman

 The type and intensity of the symptoms vary from woman to woman and cycle to cycle.
 Symptoms can last from a few hours to more than 10 days.
 They usually subside once the period begins.
+In fact, the best way to diagnose your PMS is to keep a diary and take note of when your symptoms appear in your menstrual cycle.

 Chinese Medicine & PMS